judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 download <url>
 ```

 The downloaded file is saved using the filename extracted from the URL.
+The overhead for https is excessive, so this only works for http.

 ## `upload`